syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 ## Header and Footer

-The SfListView allows setting the header and footer to the user interface(UI) view by setting the DataTemplate to the [HeaderTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_HeaderTemplate) and [FooterTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_FooterTemplate).
+The .NET MAUI ListView allows setting the header and footer to the user interface(UI) view by setting the DataTemplate to the [HeaderTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_HeaderTemplate) and [FooterTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_FooterTemplate).

 The header and footer can be handled as scrollable or sticky to the view by enabling or disabling the [IsStickyHeader](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_IsStickyHeader) and [IsStickyFooter](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_IsStickyFooter) properties.